electron/electron/docs/api/app.md

 Sets the counter badge for current app.
 Setting the count to `0` will hide the badge.

-On macOS it shows on the dock icon.
-On Linux it only works for Unity launcher,
+On macOS, it shows on the dock icon.
+On Linux, it only works for Unity launcher.

 **Note:** Unity launcher requires the existence of a `.desktop` file to work, for more information please read [Desktop Environment Integration][unity-requirement].